Diksha2097/DIKSHA-KAUSHAL/README.md

   ## MY HOBBIES :fire:

-   >Basically i have started learning Editing in Lockdown, so yes I enjoy getting lost in my new skill of sound and video editing :computer:
+   >Basically I have started learning Editing in Lockdown, so yes I enjoy getting lost in my new skill of sound and video editing :computer:

    >I really like to dance :dancer: